hazelcast/hazelcast-jet/site/docs/sql/intro.md

 _external mappings_ to access various resources as if they were tables.
 This includes its own internal IMaps.

-This is how you can create a mapping to a Kafka topic `trades` with JSON messages:
+This is how you can create a mapping for a Hazelcast IMap `myMap` with JSON values:

 ```sql
 sql〉 CREATE EXTERNAL MAPPING myMap (